Western Colorado Rivers, Summer 2018

 Monday, July 30: 6 a.m. - 9 p.m.

 Colorado River Canoe Trip Dates

-Fees: The university charges tuition for 3 credits and there are additional fees for the outfitter, meals, group gear, guides and course expenses.
-You register for one of the two different sections of Geography 391.
-Each section has specific travel dates in the field.
+Fees: The university charges tuition for 3 credits and there are additional fees for carpooling and course expenses.

-How to Register: You can enroll directly after April 4, 2017 by logging in to URSA.
-Enrollment is done on a rolling basis, but keep in mind that there is a limit of 20 students on each trip.
+How to Register: You can enroll directly after April 2, 2018 by logging in to URSA.
+Enrollment is done on a rolling basis, but keep in mind that there is a limit of 20 students on this trip.
 Once you are enrolled, you will be given a timeline with all of the details.

 If you have any questions, please contact Dr. James Dunn.

 The Geography & GIS Department invites and encourages students to study abroad.
 At UNC, students can take Geography & GIS, Liberal Arts Core, or any number of courses in other disciplines at international schools in over 60 countries around the world.

 After deciding if study abroad is right for you and choosing a school to attend, it is important to talk with your Geography & GIS advisor to get approval for transfer credits to the UNC Geography & GIS major.